blaccyee/TestAssigmentHTTPAPI/README.md

 # TestAssigmentHTTPAPI

-I'm really sorry, I didn't managed to create a proper docker-compose.yml file.
+I'm really sorry, I didn't manage to create a proper docker-compose.yml file.
 I just stuck on connection error "This site can't be reached" when a container is running.

 But it can be tested anyway!